-As the minister responsible for CLBC, I am committed to improving the way government delivers services and supports to individuals with developmental disabilities and families.
-Based on concerns expressed by individuals and their families, government conducted a review of CLBC and the way services were delivered to individuals with developmental disabilities and their families.
-A number of reports and recommendations informed the development of comprehensive plan to strengthen accountability and improve service delivery.
-Since the release of the comprehensive 12-point plan in January 2012, an inter-ministry team - including the ministries of Social Development, Children and Family Development, Education and Health, along with CLBC - have been working together to develop an integrated service delivery system to improve supports for people with developmental disabilities and their families.
-I am pleased to say we are making progress, and our goal is to have an integrated service delivery model designed with an implementation plan ready by spring 2013.
+As the minister responsible for CLBC, I am committed to completing and monitoring the improvements to the way government delivers services and supports to individuals with developmental disabilities and their families.
+Since the release of the comprehensive 12-point plan in January 2012, an inter-ministry team - including the ministries of Social Development and Social Innovation, Children and Family Development, Education and Health, along with CLBC - have been working together to develop an integrated service delivery system to improve supports for people with developmental disabilities and their families.
+I am pleased to say that we are making progress, and we will be moving forward with an integrated service delivery model in select sites in the fall 2013.

-Social innovation makes a difference by leveraging resources from business, government and non-profits to achieve a common purpose.
-To drive social innovation in B.C. to a level that's never been seen before in Canada, our government supported BC Ideas, an online competition that resulted in over 460 innovative solutions to social issues submitted by British Columbians.
-With the help of B.C.'s first Parliamentary Secretary for Social Innovation, our government is also looking at how we can implement the recommendations made in the BC Social Innovation Council's Action Plan to Maximize Social Innovation in B.C., and continue to provide ongoing support for social innovation and entrepreneurship in B.C. through collaborative partnerships with other sectors.
+Regarding social innovation, we intend to raise awareness of its potential to make a difference in the lives of British Columbians by leveraging resources from business, government and non-profits to achieve a common purpose in almost any area of society where there is an interest to do so.
+To help position B.C. as a North American leader in social innovation, our government supported BC Ideas, an online competition that resulted in more than 460 innovative solutions to social issues submitted by British Columbians.
+Our government is also looking at how we can implement the recommendations made in the BC Social Innovation Council's Action Plan to maximize social innovation in B.C., and continue to provide ongoing support for social innovation and entrepreneurship in B.C. through collaborative partnerships with other sectors.

-The Ministry of Social Development 2013/14 - 2015/16 Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
+The Ministry of Social Development Revised 2013/14 - 2015/16 Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
 I am accountable for the basis on which the plan has been prepared.